systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 6

 ## Latest Version
-- 6.1.0.7
+- 6.1.0.8
 - Added StringBuilderExtensions like Is() and IsNot()
 - Dump.Write outputtig "System.Type" with more details
-- Updated docs on EnumExtensions
+- Updated docs on EnumExtensions, StringExtensions and EnvironmentConfig
 - Added readme to nuget package

 #### Version history